 Well that didn’t stop me from dreaming, I ordered a travel catalog from another Arctic/Antarctic tour company called Arctic Kingdom that offered trips to Antarctica as well as the Arctic, including small trips aimed exclusively at spotting narwhals, polar bears, baby harp seals, and one $40,000 trip on an icebreaker ship to the North Pole.
 I would sit on the toilet flipping through the pages and dream my daydreams of these incredible places that I saw no possible way I could afford to see.

 Months later after digging around online I learned that the $10k+ price drops on these trips at the last minute when there are empty spots available on a ship, sometimes as much as 50%.
-You have to be rich to spend $10,000 on a trip, but you only need to be unfrugal and possess a credit card to spend $5000.
+You have to be rich to spend $10,000 on a trip, but if you're not frugal and possess a credit card, you just might—eventually—justify spending $5000.
 These deals are not advertised on the websites of the tour operators, and one blog recommended getting in touch with Antarctica Ushuaia Turismo, a travel agency in Ushuaia, Argentina for information or to book a trip.
 I emailed and started the conversation with Daniela who recommended that I follow their Facebook page to see posts about prices and departures to Antarctica.

 To get to Antarctica as an ordinary tourist, you usually will need to take an “expedition cruise”, usually from the city of Ushuaia at the very southern tip of Argentina.
 The ship then travels for two days across the Southern Ocean to reach the Antarctic peninsula where you spend anywhere between 3-7 days, depending on the cruise you take (and price you pay).
 These cruises are not the Carnival variety complete with a casino, never-ending chicken strips and sunburnt midwestern families.
 These are generally ships that carry only 70-200 guests and are ice-reinforced vessels intended primarily for scientific work that are leased or repurposed for travel to the polar regions.
 I started to understand that not all cruises to Antarctica are equal, and that you can have quite a different experience depending on the company you go with and the size of the ship that you take.
 Because of environmental protection restrictions on tourism in Antarctica, only 100 people are allowed off a ship at a time to visit a particular site.
 This means that if you take a ship that carries 150 guests, you have to take turns leaving the ship and therefore may not to get as much time on land.
 Not only do you want to get a last minute deal at the lowest possible price, you also want to hold out for one of the smaller ships.